Engineering-Career-Expo/30Doc-guidelines/submission_guidelines.md

 - Include documentation strings.

 ## UI/UX Design
 Accepted submissions should be in jpeg or png formats.

 ### How to Submit:

 - Export your designs in either jpeg or png formats.
-- Share your designs on Twitter with #ECX30daysofdesign and your prompt number (ex.
-"Just finished my first design for #ECX30daysofdesign  #01").
+- Share your designs on Twitter with #ECX30daysofdesign and the prompt (day) number (ex.
+"Just finished my design for #ECX30daysofdesign #01"), and include the link to your figma design as well
-- Submit the link to your Twitter post on the 30 days of code/design website at https://ecx.org.ng/30doc/
+- Submit the link to your Twitter post on the 30 Days of Code and Design website at https://ecx.org.ng/30doc/